Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/set_alpha.rst

 introduces a factor from 0.00 to 1.00 over 60 frames, or about 2 seconds, to the Set Alpha node.
 Note that the time curve is exponentially-shaped, so that the overall blackness will fade in slowly and then accelerate toward the end.
-The Set Alpha node does not need an input image; instead the flat (shadeless) black color is used.
+The Set Alpha node does not need an input image; instead, the flat (shadeless) black color is used.
 The Set Alpha Node uses the input factor and color to create a black image that has an alpha set which goes from 0.00 to 1.00 over 60 frames, or completely transparent to completely opaque.
 Think of alpha as a multiplier for how vivid you can see that pixel.
 These two images are combined by our trusty AlphaOver node completely (a *Fac* tor of 1.00) to produce the composite image.
 The SetAlpha node will thus, depending on the frame being rendered, produce a black image that has some degree of transparency.
-Set up and Animate, and you have an image sequence that fades to black over a 2-second period.
+Setup and Animate, and you have an image sequence that fades to black over a 2-second period.

 .. note:: No Scene information used

    This example node map does not use the RenderLayer.
-   To produce this 2 second animation, no blender scene information was used.
+   To produce this 2-second animation, no blender scene information was used.
    This is an example of using Blender's powerful compositing abilities separate from its modeling and animation capabilities.
    (A Render Layer could be substituted for the Image layer,